angular/angular/aio/content/guide/lazy-loading-ngmodules.md

 Use the same command to create a second lazy-loaded feature module with routing, along with its stub component.

 <code-example language="bash">
-ng generate module orders --route orders --module app.module
+ng generate module orders --routing --module app.module ng generate component ./orders/order-list --module ./orders/orders.module
 </code-example>

 This creates a new folder called `orders` containing the `OrdersModule` and `OrdersRoutingModule`, along with the new `OrdersComponent` source files.